 Meconium ileus is most often an early manifestation of cystic fibrosis Cystic Fibrosis Cystic fibrosis is an inherited disease of the exocrine glands affecting primarily the gastrointestinal and respiratory systems.
 It leads to chronic lung disease, exocrine pancreatic insufficiency... read more , which causes gastrointestinal secretions to be extremely viscid and adherent to the intestinal mucosa.
 Meconium ileus is the presenting clinical manifestation of cystic fibrosis in 10 to 20% of cases.
-Of infants with meconium ileus, 80 to 90% have cystic fibrosis.
+Of infants with meconium ileus, 80 to 90% have cystic fibrosis (1 Reference Meconium ileus is obstruction of the terminal ileum by abnormally tenacious meconium; it most often occurs in neonates with cystic fibrosis.
+Meconium ileus accounts for up to 33% of neonatal... read more ).

-Obstruction occurs at the level of the terminal ileum (unlike the colonic obstruction caused by meconium plug syndrome Meconium Plug Syndrome Meconium plug syndrome is colonic obstruction caused by thick meconium.
-Diagnosis is based on radiographic contrast enema and sometimes testing for Hirschsprung disease.
-Treatment is radiographic... read more ) and may be diagnosed by prenatal ultrasonography.
+The obstruction typically occurs at the level of the terminal ileum (unlike the colonic obstruction caused by meconium plug syndrome Meconium Plug Syndrome Meconium plug syndrome is colonic obstruction caused by thick meconium.
+Diagnosis is based on radiographic contrast enema and sometimes testing for Hirschsprung disease (because failure to pass... read more ) and may be diagnosed by prenatal ultrasonography.
 Distal to the obstruction, the colon is narrow and empty or contains small amounts of desiccated meconium pellets.
 The relatively empty, small-caliber colon is called a microcolon and is secondary to disuse.

 Complications of meconium ileus